maupilia/SRT/sphinx/Figures/Check-fig/Check-fig.rst

            :width: 15cm
 	   :align: center

-           The **Observatory** monitor shows the station coordinates and times.
+           The **Observatory** monitor shows the station time and coordinates.